 If the number of meritorious applicants exceeds the available funds, selections will be made to ensure a diversity of winners, including fields of study, geography and gender.

-All monetary stipends will be paid at the annual meeting.
+For in-person events, all monetary stipends will be paid at the annual meeting.

 For further information, contact Laura Swanson.